About

 By exploring the fashion and dress of First Nations people, we can engage in truth-telling and gain a deeper understanding of our shared histories.

-Managed by Aboriginal (Kokatha/Wirangu) researcher Dr Treena Clark and funded by the University of Technology Sydney under the Chancellor’s Postdoctoral Indigenous Research Fellowship.
+Managed by Aboriginal (Kokatha/Wirangu) researcher Dr Treena Clark and previously funded by the University of Technology Sydney under the Chancellor’s Postdoctoral Indigenous Research Fellowship.

 Acknowledgements